 Often developments in the English language are looked at askance by those who would class themselves as purists, and I’ve heard more than one person cry out in anguish at the idea of text as a verb.
 It’s become a part of everyday language for many people, describing the action of sending a text message on a mobile phone.
 But before your hackles rise, it’s worth knowing that text, as a verb, is the oldest of the five words in this article – dating to 1564.
 True, that sense made no mention of the mobile phone (unsurprisingly), meaning instead ‘to cite texts’, but another 16th-century sense describes a situation familiar to anybody who has tried to convey shouting in a text message, or accidentally hit caps lock on their keyboard: ‘to inscribe, write, or print in capital or large letters’.

-As was recently explored on OxfordWords, Facebook has influenced everyday language for a lot of people.
+As was recently explored on OxfordWords, the influence of Facebook on language is quite widespread.
 The verb unfriend, though it has gained widespread currency as the ultimate act of social severance in social media, dates back to 1659, according to current OED findings.
 It existed even earlier as a noun – as far back as 1275.
 The nominal sense has yet to have a 21st-century renaissance, but was briefly revived in the 19th century by the Scottish novelist Walter Scott.

 If your love of Sherlock, Doctor Who, or, indeed, any cultural phenomenon crosses the borderline between admiration and fanaticism, then chances are you’ve been labelled a fanboy or fangirl.
 They are simple compounds from the words fan and boy or girl, but predate Benedict Cumberbatch and Matt Smith by some decades – indeed, you could have been a fanboy back when Sherlock Holmes was originally still being published, since the OED currently dates fanboy’s first appearance in print to 1919 (the original Sherlock Holmes stories were published between 1887 and 1927).
 Fangirl wasn’t too far behind, in 1934.
 At the moment the OED doesn’t include verbal uses of these words, but the Oxford Corpus suggests these are growing in popularity.
 (For more on fanboys and fangirls, read our recent article on the language of geeks.)